-Stellar and its subsidiaries specialize in exploration of gold mining sites located in Canada and in the Republic of Mali and Republic of Guinea, two countries located in the West Africa region.
+Stellar and its subsidiaries specialize in exploration of gold mining sites located in Canada, in the Kingdom of Morocco in North Africa, and in the Republic of Mali, West Africa.

 The exploration and development of mineral deposits involves significant financial risks.
-The Company's success will depend on several factors, including, risks related to the exploration and extraction issues, regarding environmental and other regulations.
+The Company's success will depend on several factors, including, risks related to the exploration and extraction issues, regarding environmental, and other regulations.
 As at the date of this MD&A, the Company has not earned any production revenue and all of its properties are at an exploration stage.